osism/osism.github.io/docs/guides/deploy-guide/rookify.md

 make setup
 ```

-This command also checks if you have the required python library for `radoslib` installed.
-Make sure to have it installed on your linux distribution.
+This command also verifies if the required Python library `radoslib` is installed.
+Ensure it is available on your Linux distribution.

 :::tip

-Before running Rookify, first check all options by using `rookify --help`.
+Before running Rookify, check all available options by using `rookify --help`.

 :::

-To run rookify you can either run it directly from within pythons virtualenv or with help of the make file:
+To run Rookify you can either run it directly from within Python's `virtualenv` or with help of the Makefile:

 ```bash
 # directly